Dimension X (video game)

-Dimension X is a first person action game for the Atari 8-bit family released in 1984 by Synapse Software.
+Dimension X is a first-person vehicular combat game for Atari 8-bit computers released in 1984 by Synapse Software.
 It was designed by Steve Hales, who previously wrote Slime and Fort Apocalypse for Synapse.
-Dimension X is a vehicle-based, first person shooter with similar gameplay to Atari's Battlezone and Novagen's Encounter (the latter of which was distributed in the US by Synapse).
+Dimension X has gameplay similar to Atari's Battlezone and Novagen's Encounter (the latter of which was distributed in the US by Synapse).
+The player controls an attack craft hovering over a checkerboard-patterned landscape while to destroy enemy ships.

+The game was advertised far in advance of its release, emphasizing the 3D effect of the flat terrain.
+Magazine ads included features which did not exist or were not as impressive in the final game which contributed to a negative reception.
 The manual includes instructions for a Commodore 64 version of the game, but it was never completed nor released.

-The game was advertised far in advance of its release.
-Magazine ads emphasized features which did not exist or were not as impressive in the final game which contributed to a negative reception.

 Gameplay

-The game is played from a first person perspective, where the player sits inside the cockpit of a flying vehicle and fires missiles at "Regillian" enemies.
+The game is played from a first-person perspective, where the player sits inside the cockpit of a flying vehicle and fires missiles at "Regillian" enemies.
 Many elements of Dimension X have analogs in Star Raiders.
 The game world consists of a 5x5 grid of sectors which need to be cleared of Regillians.
 In Star Raiders the enemies attempt to surround and destroy sectors containing motherships; here the Regillians attempt to surround and destroy a sector containing the capitol.
-Various systems of the player's ship can be damaged by enemy fire, such as the scanner and map.
+Systems of the player's ship can be damaged by enemy fire, such as the scanner and map.
 Moving between sectors requires holding a crosshair steady in addition to moving over and under obstacles.

 Development

-Dimension X was advertised over nine months before being available, the ads featuring what appeared to be a texture-mapped ground plane using a technique promoted as "altered perspective scrolling."
+Dimension X was advertised over nine months before being available, the ads featuring what appeared to be a texture-mapped ground plane using a technique promoted as "altered perspective scrolling".
 The printed ad also showed a 64 sector map on its own screen, which was not in the final game.
 In Halcyon Days: Interviews with Classic Computer and Video Game Programmers, designer Steve Hales said:

 When the game was eventually released, it was met with generally poor reviews.